Top Questions About Solar Panels

 Solar Power Facts: Everything You Need to Know Before Going Solar

 Thinking about adding solar panels to your home?
+Did you know Semper Solaris offers you the freedom to choose American made panels?
 Before you take the next step, check out the key facts below to make sure you are informed.

 How Solar Panels Work: A Quick Breakdown

 So how does it all work?
 Solar panels can be quickly understood when broken down to the main technologies used by homeowners for utilities, which is photovoltaics (known as PV).
 PV panels are used to create electricity from any sunlight that is absorbed.
 These panels must have an inverter to convert any direct current power produced to actual power that can be used, which is referred to as alternating current power.

 What If It Is Rainy or Cloudy Outside?

 Most people assume that solar energy can only be produced in direct sunlight.
 While it is true that a sunny, bright day is best, photovoltaic panels can still produce power through indirect sunlight.
 That means even if it is cloudy, your solar panels would still work.
 Even though it seems like rain would be a negative for solar panel systems, it can actually help improve efficiency by clearing any dust, dirt, or debris that may hamper the regular production of your panels.
 For homeowners living in areas with great net metering policies, any energy used at night time or during stormy days should be balanced out by excess energy produced during the sunnier times.

 The Average Cost of a Solar Panel System